piyushgarg/ZRAM-Swap-Config-Magisk-Mod/README.md

 # ZRAM Swap Configurator Magisk Module

+This module is a fork only.
+Do not expect anything else other than the links below.
+Go to the https://t.me/ryukinotes and find the information.
+The information in telegram is never indexed or crawled for web search.

 ## Descriptions
 - Configures your device ZRAM Swap disk
 - Resizes ZRAM Swap disk to 3 GB by default (READ Optionals bellow if you want different configurations!)